SATURDAY 18 OCTOBER 2025

 11:00am - 12:00pm, TATHRA UNITING CHURCH

 We in Australia are beneficiaries of a post World War II rules-based order.
 With America's erosion of this values-based system, their gradual retreat from global leadership and the rise of China in the Pacific region, what will become of our relative safety and prosperity?
-Hugh White and Linda Jaivin sit down with Isla Evans to discuss our new political reality.
+ABC journalist Isla Evans sits down with Hugh White, author of Quarterly Essay 98: Hard New World: Our post American future and Linda Jaivin, author of Bombard the Headquarters! and The Shortest History of China to discuss our new political reality.

 HUGH WHITE